 Evagrius was a kind of early Christian shaman psychologist.
-He was a shaman in that he felt that our world is populated by good and evil forces and presences, but he was also a modern psychologist or Buddhist meditator who gives keen attention to how certain thoughts and feelings combine to shut us out of fruitful solitude and rewarding relationships.
-For example, entertaining certain thoughts can actually be mere entertainment, a waste of our precious time.
-And, to allow self-centered thoughts to linger in oneself is like giving free reign to a scorpion in our hearts.
-The antidote for these diversions is conscious and deliberate attention and intention.
-These qualities are like a fire that melts the congealed wax of evil, wayward and troublesome thoughts.
+In his shaman-self he perceived the world as populated by good and evil forces and presences.
+But like a Buddhist meditator or post-modern psychologist, he paid attention to how specific thoughts and feelings might combine to shut us out of fruitful solitude and rewarding relationships.
+For example, entertaining certain thoughts–even about religious matters–can actually be mere entertainment, a waste of our precious time.
+Also, allowing self-centered thoughts to linger in oneself is like giving free rein to a scorpion in our hearts.
+The antidote for these diversions is conscious and deliberate attention and intention, one moment at a time.
+These qualitative qualities of mind and heart are like a fire that melts the congealed wax of evil, wayward and troublesome thoughts.
 1

 Evagrius is one of the first Christian writers to explore the consciousness of the First Person.
-He called this the contemplative way, and he called the knowledge of God’s “dark” presence theologia.
+He called this the contemplative way of God’s “dark” presence theologia.
 He is one of the first mystical theologians, and his naming of the stages of ascetic spiritual development–purgative, illuminative and unitive–have been used by generations of Christian seekers.
-In the purgative stage we become aware of, and let go of, our attachments to self-centered images, ideas, emotions, thoughts and memories.
-As we do this unburdening, God partners with us to cleanse our inner experience, restoring us to what some Zen teachers might call “your face before you were born.”
+In the purgative stage we become aware of, and let go of, our attachments to self-centered images, ideas, emotions, thoughts, and memories that are anchored in the material, chronological world.
+As we do this unburdening, God partners with us to cleanse the amphitheater of our consciousness, restoring us to what some Zen teachers might call “your face before you were born.”
 In this aspect of spiritual experience we are empty of the social identity (our primordial “face”) that we’ve fashioned in our social relationships and jobs.
 We might say that when we glimpse our pre-born face we exist in an empty and placeless place that resonates with God’s “identity” before the Big Bang.
 This is a holy Nowhere that Meister Eckhart called the Godhead (German: Gottheit), and Thomas Merton called the virgin point (French: le point vierge).
-We are then illumined with love, or enlightened.
+We are then illumined with love, in an enlightening way of living.

-In the purgative stage of spiritual practice, one’s self-centered experience (packages of intertwined thoughts, opinions, emotions, and sensations, is beginning to dissolve.
+In the purgative stage of spiritual practice, one’s self-centered experience (packages of intertwined thoughts, opinions, emotions, and sensations), begins to dissolve.
 In the illuminative stage an inner light radiates throughout one’s experience—no matter if one is aware of pleasant or painful things.
 Now, one perceives a Divine Presence in every detail of one’s life: in relationships, in silence, in nature, in driving and in the washing of dishes.
 It is as if all objects of awareness become transparent to divinity.
-This way of perception sees external things accurately, but the Divine Presence itself can never be an object of our awareness.
-Rather, we ourselves are changed.
+This way of perception sees external things mindfully and more accurately.
+The Divine Presence itself, however, can never be an object of our awareness.
+Rather, in this ongoing illuminative stage of life, we ourselves are fundamentally transformed.
 The Presence we perceive becomes something that we are.
-And finally, in the unitive stage we enter into the dark cloud of unknowing where we see that we both are, and are not, the other.
-Tis way of holy perception mirrors the Holy Trinity, where each “Person both is, and is not,” the other.
+And finally, in the unitive stage we enter into the dark cloud of unknowing in a trinitarian way, where we see that we both are, and are not, the other.
+As in the Holy Trinity, where each “Person both is, and is not,” the other.
 One intuitively perceives the Infinite in every finite moment; as William Blake exclaimed in The Marriage of Heaven and Hell, “If the doors of perception were cleansed every thing would appear to man as it is, Infinite.
 For man has closed himself up, till he sees all things thro’ narrow chinks of his cavern.”
 In our post-modern age we might say that our “cavern” is our ego-self.
+As we become more and more released from our intellectual theories and our opinions, we become free of this ego-self, but we do not escape altogether into the infinite beyond the atmosphere of our ego-self.
+We are always living in both chronological time and eternal time.

 Now, in the unitive stage of our lives, God can move freely throughout our everyday reality, darkly illuminating our senses and reason, healing us and touching others.
 On the intellectual level, this practice and discipline is called “negative theology,” which indicates special attention to what God is not: God is not this and not that because God is the holy Source of all thises and thats.
 In Hinduism and in particular Jnana Yoga and Advaita Vedanta one finds a similar teaching called neti neti (Sanskrit: not this and not that).